 How is IBS usually treated?

-Irritable Bowel Syndrome is considered a disease that, by default, is difficult to treat.
-Instead, treatment usually focuses on the alleviation or elimination of its symptoms.
+Irritable Bowel Syndrome is considered a disease that is, by default, difficult to treat.
+Some sources even suggest that IBS is usually a lifelong problem.
+So, treatment usually focuses on the alleviation or elimination of its symptoms.
+Diet changes and medicines can often help control and even stop the symptoms.

-As we said earlier, stress is considered a serious contributing factor for IBS.
-As modern people, we are exposed to constant stress factors in urban reality so, to minimize the risk of IBS, it is a good idea for all of us to take our daily time to relax.
+As we said earlier, stress is considered a serious contributing factor for IBS, and as modern people, we are exposed to constant stress factors in urban life.

 While we cannot give universal advice, the first step in trying to control the symptoms of IBS is to build a healthy and balanced diet aiming at: